-If you think Aruba is only about getting a tan, you’re greatly mistaken.
-I already mentioned the amazing restaurants on the island, but there are also plenty of active things to do on Aruba to work off those delicious meals.
+If you think Aruba is only about getting a tan, you're greatly mistaken.
+I already mentioned the amazing restaurants on the island, but there are also plenty of fun things to do on Aruba to work off those delicious meals.

-Active things to do on Aruba
+Active and fun things to do on Aruba

 Thanks to the clear water that stays shallow until relatively far into the ocean, Aruba has tons of great snorkeling spots.
 You can find all of them driving north to south along the west side of the island, from Arashi, Boca Catalina and Malmok Beach to Mangel Halto, Saveneta, Rodgers Beach and Baby Beach.